 What are the advantages and disadvantages of radiotherapy?

-Speak to your doctor about the advantages and disadvantages of radiotherapy for pancreatic cancer to help you decide if it’s the right option for you.
+If you are offered radiotherapy, speak to your doctor about the advantages and disadvantages of it.
 We have a list of questions to ask which might help.
-You can also speak to our specialist nurses about any questions or concerns by calling our free Support Line.
+You can also speak to our specialist nurses about any questions by calling our free Support Line.

 What are the advantages?